 Megan N. Reed is a PhD candidate in Sociology and Demography.
+She studies gender, family, and social stratification in India and the United States.
 Her mixed-methods dissertation project examines marriage patterns in India and thier implications for gender and class inequality.
 Megan’s dissertation project has been supported by the GAPSA-Provost Fellowship for Interdisciplinary Innovation, the Center for the Advanced Study of India Summer Travel Funds for Research, and the Gertrude and Otto Pollak Summer Research Fellowship.
-In other projects, she studies the labor force participation of Indian widows, the gendered practices of the upwardly mobile in India, and changes in Indian women’s status in the household over the life cycle.
-She also works on family and kinship in comparative contexts.
-Before joining the PhD program at Penn, Megan was a 2012 Fulbright-Nehru Student Research Fellow in India.
-She received her B.A. in International Studies from the University of Arizona in 2012.
+Her research has appeared in Demographic Research and Journal of Marriage and Family.

-Social Demography, Gender, Family, Marriage, Social Stratification
+Social Demography, Gender, Family, Marriage, and Social Stratification

 Introduction to Sociological Research (Methods)

 Reed, Megan N. 2020.
 “The labor force participation of Indian women before and after widowhood.”
 Demographic Research 43(24): 673-706.